 Infochammel was kind enough to even throw in a free “PowerScreen” which is super nice of them to do.
 Although I had no idea what to type in as we weren’t expecting it!
 We decided it would be best to go into Crazyville.
 We made fun of a certain “Orange Drink” company that has children rushing to the fridge to push away a tub of purple stuff.
 It made me wonder.
 What if purple stuff had a voice?
 Now it does on Infochammel!

-We feel that Infochammel is on to something unique in the presence of how media and the internet is intertwining itself.
+We feel that Infochammel is on to something unique in the presence of how media and the internet are intertwining.
 Although they don’t have many watchers and listeners right now this could just be something that is a little ahead of its time.
 That as public broadcasting goes to the wayside that Infochammel may be the community network the world needs.
 It is hard after all getting the word out about your blog or new video that you produced and everyone needs that push and help just like TV editors needed during their internship at the local broadcast station.
 Here’s to hoping Infochammel will grow into a network of strange and wonderful shows.

 We could talk about the shows of Infochammel and the stories to which they are telling.
 In many cases, the stories are better thought out than what you can see on mainstream television.
 Realistically it’s better to simply go and see it for yourself on Twitch or on YouTube.
 Perhaps in the future when we are better with video and music production.
 There may be a day where we could proudly submit our own video show to a network such as Infochammel.
 The best chammel network we feel to be a proud part of as both a viewer and a advertiser.
 Sure, we know there are questions like:

 What is the turnover of an advertisement on Infochammel?